 Traditionally, gender roles are what roles men and women are supposed to play in society according to their gender.
 For instance, men are supposed to work outside and women are supposed to look after the home.
 But now women also go out to work (though they are expected to take up only certain professions like nursing and teaching), while taking care of domestic responsibilities as well.
 These are called gender stereotypes and biases.

 Gender norms examples are women being expected to do the cooking and care-giving at home, and girls are supposed to play with dolls.
 While boys play with guns and men go out to work, and they provide and protect the family.

 Traditional gender roles still exist but now the focus is on gender equality.
-That is while women are going out and having thriving careers, men are good at household work and looking after children.
-The thin line that separated the gender roles is gradually getting erased over time, but only in the urban spaces.
+While women are going out and having thriving careers, men are good at household work and looking after children.
+The thin line that separates gender roles is gradually getting erased over time, but only in the urban spaces.